TV Study:

 Originally published in 1998 with the intention to improve the quality of healthcare for veterans, CFIR was developed by implementation researchers to guide research projects in clinical practice across 5 domains (Process, Individuals involved, Inner setting, Outer setting, Intervention) to identify potential barriers and facilitators for implementations, and structure questions and observations.
 While qualitative data has always been hard to quantify in research, CFIR is a tool that can be a guide in building a case for or against, for stakeholders, in whether an intervention should be implemented.

-- We had a resident in long-term care who did not like drinking water has started drinking water, encouraged by Lily’s video.
+- We had a resident in long-term care who did not like drinking water to start drinking water, encouraged by Lily’s video.

-- Patients in the hospital enjoyed and laughed together watching videos about animals as a group.
+- Patients in the hospital enjoyed watching animal videos and laughed as a group.

-- A patient at the hospital was sad and feeling lonely, and she was cheered up by watching a video about babies.
+- A patient at the hospital was sad and feeling lonely, but she was cheered up after watching a video about babies.

-How can equity, diversity, and inclusion (EDI) principles be incorporated into research excellence with industry and community partners?
-Lessons learned from Canada and Australia on projects with a dementia focus
+- How can equity, diversity, and inclusion (EDI) principles be incorporated into research excellence with industry and community partners?
+Lessons learned from Canada and Australia on projects with a dementia focus (Read)

 Presentations